-This course is an integrated study of the structure and function of various organ systems of the human body such as the Integumentary, Skeletal, Muscular, and Nervous systems.
+This course is an integrated study of the structure and function of various organ systems of the human body such as the Endocrine, Cardiovascular, Lymphatic, Immune, Respiratory, Digestive, Urinary, and Reproductive systems.
 An extensive presentation of the anatomy of these systems will be given at the macroscopic and microscopic levels.
 The functions of these systems will be addressed through the study of each system's homeostatic mechanisms as well as their response to homeostatic imbalances in the body.
 Both the lecture and the lab are delivered online for this course.
 A lab fee is charged for the course.
-BIO 210 is a prerequisite for BIO 211.
+Prerequisite: BIO 210.
 4 Sem.
 Hrs.